 Can I qualify for life insurance if I have been diagnosed with Fibromyalgia?

-If you have been diagnosed with fibromyalgia, the insurance company may ask for more information about your condition and how it is being managed.
-They may also ask about any other medical conditions you have, as well as your family medical history.
+If you have been diagnosed with Fibromyalgia, don’t be surprised if the insurance company wants to ask you for more information about your condition and how it is being managed.
+This isn’t something unique to your situation, it’s just common practice among most traditional term or whole life insurance carriers.

-It is also worth noting that most of the best-term life insurance companies have different underwriting guidelines and may have different approaches to assessing risk for individuals with fibromyalgia.
-It may be helpful to shop around and compare quotes from multiple insurance companies to find the policy that is right for you.
+It is also worth noting that most of the best-term life insurance companies have different underwriting guidelines and may have different approaches to assessing risk for individuals with Fibromyalgia.
+It may be helpful to shop around and compare quotes from multiple insurance companies to find the right policy for you.

 You’re probably not going to be able to qualify for a No Medical Exam Term Life Insurance Policy because these “types” of life insurance policies aren’t going to provide an insurer with enough information for them to reasonably decide whether or not you are “healthy” enough to qualify for coverage.